-The information will be stored in an encrypted format on our databases.
+The information will be stored in an encrypted format on our databases in the UK.

 Name, address, e-mail, telephone, and date of birth, will be retained indefinitely in our encrypted database.
 This is retained so that we may confirm the validity of any qualification awarded, and provide you with a replacement parchment in the future.

 None of the information above will be disclosed to any person or organisation unless detailed below, required by law, regulatory requirement, or for performing our training and qualification functions.